Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Methods

-The pseudospin dynamics offers an intuitive way to understand the difference between the BDI and D systems.
-As we already outlined in the main text, $\ve{n}$ is restricted in the $yz-$plane in the BDI class in terms of the current notation.
-The $k\mapsto \ve{n}(k)$ curves corresponding to a non-trivial topological phase go through both poles $n_z=\pm 1$ of the unit sphere.
-Since it is not possible to deform two such non-trivial curves with different winding number $\text{WN}_x$ into each other while constrained in $yz$, the possible topological phases are classified by $\mathbb{Z}$.
-In case of D class systems, the whole surface of the unit sphere is available for the pseudospin texture $\ve{n}(k,t)$.
-Two curves which belong to distinct topological phases in the BDI class, for example $\nu_{BDI}=\pm 1$, can be part of a family of curves connected by unitary time-evolution.
-Above we have seen an explicit example to this: oscillating $CS_1$ -- i.e. distinct BDI-phases --, yet no change in the D-class topological index $\nu_D=2(CS_1\text{ mod }1)$.
-In the post-quench D system, PHS still constrains $n_x$ and $n_y$ to be odd functions of $k$.
-As a consequence, curves belonging to the topologically non-trivial phase intersect the poles of the unit sphere at $n_z=\pm 1$ whilst in the trivial phase they do not, and therefore the corresponding topological number can equivalently be given as $\nu_{D}(t)=\frac{1}{2}\left(\text{sign}(n_z)(k=\pi,t)-\text{sign}(n_z)(k=0,t)\right)=2\left(CS_1~\mathrm{mod}~1\right)$.
+Thus, analyzing the topological phase of the system is equivalent to the classification of curves on the surface of the unit sphere defined by the map $k\mapsto \ve{n}(k,t)$.
+The pseudospin dynamics offer an intuitive means to understand the difference between the BDI and D class systems.
+At $t=0$, the initial Hamiltonian restricts $\ve{n}(k,0)$ to lie in the $yz-$plane, where nontrivial phases correspond to curves which wind around the origin clockwise ($\nu_\mathrm{BDI}=1$) or anticlockwise ($\nu_\mathrm{BDI}=-1$).
+The $k\mapsto \ve{n}(k)$ curves corresponding to a nontrivial topological phase intersect both poles $n_z=\pm 1$ of the unit sphere.
+Since it is not possible to deform two such nontrivial curves with differing winding number $\text{WN}_x$ into each other while constrained in $yz$, the possible topological phases are classified by $\mathbb{Z}$.
+In the case of D class systems, for $t>0$ the whole surface of the unit sphere is available for the pseudospin texture $\ve{n}(k,t)$.
+Two curves belonging to distinct topological phases in the BDI class, for example $\nu_\mathrm{BDI}=\pm 1$, can be members of a family of curves connected by unitary time-evolution.
+Above we have seen an explicit example of this: identifying oscillations in $\mathrm{CS}_1$ (i.e.~distinct BDI-phases) yet no change in the D class topological index $\nu_D=2(\mathrm{CS}_1\text{ mod }1)$.
+In the postquench D system, PHS still constrains $n_x$ and $n_y$ to be odd functions of $k$.
+As a consequence, curves belonging to the topologically nontrivial phase intersect the poles of the unit sphere at $n_z=\pm 1$, while in the trivial phase they do not.
+Therefore, the corresponding topological number can equivalently be given as $\nu_\mathrm{D}(t)=\frac{1}{2}\left[\text{sign}(n_z(k=\pi,t))-\text{sign}(n_z(k=0,t))\right]=2\left(\mathrm{CS}_1~\mathrm{mod}~1\right)$.
+This number is pinned to its initial value for $t>0$ in the disorder-free limit.
+Using the formula in \cref{eq:psSpinVec}, and assuming $\ve{d}^{(i/f)}(k) =\left(0,\,\Delta^{(i/f)}\sin k,\,-J^{(i/f)}/2\cos k -\mu^{(i/f)}\right)$, it is straightforward to show that